qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 ![](/assets/college/Threshold.svg){: .center-image }

-So, we want to choose n to eleminate extraneous matches between documents for things like idioms or buzzwords, but otherwise it should be as low as possible otherwise so that we catch all of the "important" phrases.
+So, we want to choose n to eliminate extraneous matches between documents for things like idioms or buzzwords, but otherwise it should be as low as possible otherwise so that we catch all of the "important" phrases.
 I chose to set n **arbitrarily** at 5, but we'll talk about some experimentation with different n values later.

 Now, we're going to simultaneously compute each essay's 5-grams and build the index of which 5-grams occur in each essay.
 If you need a refresher, take another look at the two data structures from earlier.
 We're going to assemble **both** the 5-grams for each essay (the left example) and the essays for each 5-gram (the right example).